intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria 10/README.md

 If you are new to the Arria 10 GX PAC card with OpenCL, check out this quick start guide:\
 https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/ug/ug-qs-ias-opencl-a10.pdf

+Note: As of March 30, 2021, the prior version of Arria 10 PAC v1.2 is no longer supported.

 This demonstration will step the user through the following steps: